The Galion Navy, Discovery & Comet Defy HiFi Logic.

 Galion as a company is maturing nicely and now offering some very serious products for not so serious money.

-Why I made the Navy, Discovery and Comet part of my reference review setup.
+Why I made the Navy and Comet part of my reference review setup.

-I like the looks as these now look better vs the A75 with their simple understated black color and zero loud graphics or bling.
+I like the look now look better vs the A75 with the simple understated black color and zero loud graphics or bling.
 The rounded corners add a nice touch as well.
 Just the electric blue light when on, which is not bright at all.
-I love how the name is embossed into the front, in black, on the amps.
+I love how the name is embossed into the front, in black, on the amp.
 Stealthy indeed.
 I love that I can roll tubes in the Navy preamp to change up the sound if I want to do so.
 I can go warmer, I can go more impactful.
 I can go a little more forward or a little more recessed.
 Just by changing the tubes.
 I also like that the tubes are inside of the chassis and not exposed up top.

-Also, being a reviewer of audio gear these are reference for me due to what they cost for what they bring back in performance.
+Also, being a reviewer of audio gear these are reference for me due to what they cost and what they bring back in performance for this cost.
 I may never get pieces in to best them at this price point but I will always seek them out.
 I love a good bang for the buck, so this is my “bang for the buck and then some” setup.
+This is really a nice high end open sound for much less cost.

 The only reason I can give for spending more is: